kelvinlockwood/policies/dpa.md

 * All code changes to our applications require code reviews via an enforced code review process.
 * Automated code and dependency analysis tools are in place to identify emergent security issues.
 * Regular application security penetration tests are conducted by different vendors.
 These tests include high-level server penetration tests across various parts of our platform (i.e. Dashboard, Designer, Editor, Hosted Sites), as well as security-focused source code reviews.
 ‍
 ##### Internal Protocol & Training

 * All new employees are given security and data privacy training, tailored to their job functions.
 * All employees undergo regular security best practices and data privacy training.
 * All developers undergo advanced application security and privacy training.
-* All new product changes and improvements undergo a data privacy assessment before any projects proceeds to implementation.
+* All new product changes and improvements undergo a data privacy assessment before proceeding to implementation.
 ‍
 ##### Subprocessor Controls

 * FCC only uses cloud providers that have confirmed they have implemented and maintain Security Measures in compliance with Article 32 of the GDPR, in storing and keeping secure Personal Information.

 ##### Technical and Organisational Measures to provide assistance to the Controller